Stroke Association Priority Programme Award (The SUPERB Trial)

 This project aims to find out if peer support can avert some of the adverse psychological consequences of aphasia: the language and communication disorder that affects about 15% of stroke survivors.

 Stroke survivors with long-term aphasia will be trained as peer befrienders.
-They'll be paired with individuals with aphasia who have had more recent strokes to offer conversation and help with problem solving and social activities.
-The peer befrienders will start visiting participants with aphasia soon after they're discharged from hospital and will visit them between six to eight times.
+They'll be paired with individuals with aphasia who have had more recent stroke, so they can offer conversation and help with problem solving and social activities.
+The peer befrienders will start visiting participants with aphasia soon after they're discharged from hospital, and will visit them between six to eight times.

 The study will use a randomised controlled design, and sixty participants with aphasia will be recruited.
 All will receive the usual care offered by their Trust, but half (selected randomly) will also receive peer support.